reichlab/covidData/README.md

 1. From the same working directory, run `Rscript download-historical-healthdata.R`
 1. In R, with your working directory set to the package root, run the contents of the `assemble-historical-jhu.R` and `assemble-historical-healthdata.R` scripts in `code/data-processing`.
 1. Whenever you have done this, you will need to re-install the package.
 To avoid unnecessary duplication and copying of files, we recommend installing the package from the terminal by `R CMD INSTALL covidData`.

+Note: If you want to only download the most recent JHU data files, for step 2. instead run `python download-historical-jhu.py --recent`